anatols/serde_hooks/docs/lib.md

 - Add new entries to maps.
 - Introspect serialized data structures.

-# Why do I need this crate?
+# "Why do I need this crate?"

 You likely don't.

 Seriously, in the vast majority of cases, what [`serde`] offers out of the box is enough, and more optimal to use.
 Before you consider using this crate, please check [serde.rs](https://serde.rs), including the [examples](https://serde.rs/examples.html) section.
-After that, consider changing your data model in a way so you can use bare `serde`.
+After that, consider changing your data model in a way that you can use bare `serde`.
 Only then, if none of the above helps, come back for the hooks.

 Some examples where having runtime control over serialization can be handy: